tcnksm-sample/wercker-golang/README.md

 [![wercker status](https://app.wercker.com/status/a4d57dfaa497d9d433def27a8392980d/m "wercker status")](https://app.wercker.com/project/bykey/a4d57dfaa497d9d433def27a8392980d)

-This is sample project to use wecker box and step for golang.
+This is a sample project to use wecker box and step for golang.

 ## Box